0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 It's important to note that easy to write does not mean easy to design,   which remains a fairly complex task with minifilters, of course - depending on the minifilter's task in hand.
 Nevertheless it makes it possible to go from design to a working filter in weeks rather than months, which is great.

 ## Minifilter contexts
-A context is a structure defined by a minifilter driver that can be associated with a filter manager object.
+A context is a structure defined by a minifilter driver that can be associated with an object.
 The filter manager provides support for minifilter drivers to associate contexts with objects and preserve state across I/O operations.
 Contexts are extremley useful, and can be attached to the following objects : <br/>
     - Files <br/>
     - Instances <br/>